 (2) Pharmacist Qualifications.
 In accordance with M.G.L. c.
 112, § 24B½(b), to qualify to enter into a collaborative practice agreement, a pharmacist must:

-(a) hold a current unrestricted license in good standing to practice pharmacy in the commonwealth and currently be engaged in pharmacy practice in the Commonwealth;
+(a) hold a current unrestricted license in good standing to practice pharmacy in the Commonwealth and currently be engaged in pharmacy practice in the Commonwealth;

 (b) agree to maintain at least $1,000,000 (per occurrence) of professional liability insurance during the term of the agreement which specifically covers drug therapy management;